alter2000/alter2000.github.io/portfolio.md

 ---
-layout: splash
+layout: slides
-permalink: /life-xp/
-#gallery:
-#  - url: # ayeee
---
+theme: solarized
+---

-Nothing here yet; it's still in the making.
+# Nothing here yet; it's still in the making.

-Check back later and thanks for visiting this page!
+## Check back later and thanks for visiting this page!